-The best way to start your city break is with a walk through the center of Leipzig.
+The best way to start your city break is with a walk through the centre of Leipzig.
 Here you will find some of the city’s most important buildings, all within walking distance of each other.
-You should allow about half a day for your stroll through the city center.
+You should allow about half a day for your stroll through the city centre.
 An important note at the beginning: Don’t worry if you feel overwhelmed by the abundance of sights.
 We felt the same way!
-But once you’re in Leipzig, you’ll find that the center is really manageable and most of the sights are quickly explored.
+But once you’re in Leipzig, you’ll find that the centre is really manageable and most of the sights are quickly explored.

-Our tour of the highlights in Leipzig’s city center
+Our tour of the highlights in Leipzig’s city centre

 A good starting point for your exploration is the heart of the center, the market square with the Old Town Hall.
 A little tip: The weekly market takes place every Tuesday and Friday between 9 a.m. and 5 p.m. on the market square – great for a leisurely stroll through the market.
 You should not miss a visit to the magnificent Mädlerpassage.
 It is probably the most famous of all passages in the center of Leipzig and is located on the south side of the market square.